hyperledger/besu-docs/docs/private-networks/tutorials/quickstart.md

 # deploy
 Contract deploy at: 0x5FbDB2315678afecb367f032d93F642f64180aa3
 ```
-This will deploy the contract to the network and return the address. **Please save this address for the next step.**
+This will deploy the contract to the network and return the address. **Please save this address for the next step**.

-### Run the DApp
+### Run the dapp

-The dapp runs a local website using next.js, and uses the contract in the previous step deployed on the network.
+The dapp runs a local website using Next.js, and uses the contract in the previous step deployed on the network.

-With the blockchain running, and MetaMask connected to **Localhost 8545**, import one of [our test accounts via private key](../reference/accounts-for-testing.md).
-Then run the following command:
+With the blockchain running, and MetaMask connected to `localhost` on port `8545`, import one of [our test accounts via private key](../reference/accounts-for-testing.md), and run the following command:

 ```bash
 cd frontend
 npm i
 npm run dev
 ```
-This starts the DApp, binding it to port 3001 on your system.
+This starts the dapp, binding it to port `3001` on your machine.

 ```text